npm-simplified/simplified/docs/user-group.md

 -- (string) `name`

 Required.
-The user group's name.
+The name of the group.

 -- (array) `grants`

+Required.
 An array of permissions granted to the group.

 #### @returns:
 Returns true on success or error on failure.